CyberSculptorX/Generate-Password/README.md

 to check if tkinter is installed, use command python -m tkinter (If a simple Tk window opens up, then tkinter is correctly installed.)
 Press the ESC to break/stop program.
 (Escape Key on keyboard to close the program)
 ------------------------------------------------------------------------------------
-I have included a small .txt file called password.txt, this includes around 700 random words that can be used as an example for passwords for testing.
+I have included a small .txt file called password.txt, this includes around 1200 random words, cities and countries that can be used as an example for passwords for testing.

 This program is designed to work with a .txt file that contains single lines of passwords as shown in the passwords.txt file.
 ------------------------------------------------------------------------------------